informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

     * The second inheritance hierarchy will be used to organise the game objects which represent the different creatures appearing in the game, thereby avoiding a lot of repetition of code that was used in the previous assignment.
-This inheritance hierarchy will also enable us to use a sn single data structure to store the state of the game, instead of using a different list for each type of game objects.
+This inheritance hierarchy will also enable us to use a single data structure to store the state of the game, instead of using a different list for each type of game object.

 - In *Part II* of Assignment 2, we extend the game by adding new commands and new game objects.
 Thanks to the structure introduced in the refactoring of part I, the extensions of part II can be carried out